 October 1, 2014

-But we can not emphasize enough – if your kitchen designer isn’t willing to see you through the entire process, you’re in for a rough ride!
+But we can not emphasize enough – if your kitchen designer isn’t available to see you through the entire process, you’re in for a rough ride!
 The same goes for customers who, once they have plans in hand, don’t realize they need additional assistance.
 To get a kitchen from conception to actuality requires even more expertise than creating the design itself.

 Every kitchen is a unique creation so the components are never “off the shelf”.
 And those components aren’t going to be the right components if you don’t have an experienced designer guiding the manufacturer on your expectations and having your best interest at heart.
 There are literally thousands of parameters.
-Consider just the sides of your cabinets: Which are unfinished and which are finished?
+Consider just the sides of your cabinets: Which are unfinished and which are finished.
 Which are recessed and which are flush.
 Do they have integrated end panels or applied doors?
 Do the side panels and doors line up with the doors on the front of the cabinets?
-The ordering process is so complex that good designers either have an elaborate checking system or a second set of experienced eyes assisting with all orders.
+The ordering process is so detailed that good designers either have an elaborate checking system or a second set of experienced eyes assisting with all orders.

 And then there’s the installation.
 Some of the smallest things can pose challenges like following a recipe you’ve never tried or assembling a toy.
 Multiply that by the scope of a kitchen and you can understand what the construction team you’ve hired has to deal with.
 It’s certainly a simpler and more successful task when the designer makes him or herself available to assist with the process.

-At Main Line Kitchen Design, we know that making our customers happy often requires spending as much time processing orders and consulting during construction as we spent working on that kitchen’s design.
+At Main Line Kitchen Design, we know that making our customers happy usually requires spending as much time processing orders and consulting during construction as we spent working on that kitchen’s design.
 The only thing you’ll gain if you stop working with your kitchen designer before your kitchen is complete is aggravation.

 We look forward to helping you every step of the way,

 and of course as Julia said . . .
 Bon Appetit!